A character places the stress on the wrong syllable of a word, whether intentionally or not.

-Sometimes, this is done in dubs when the lips are clearly visible
+Sometimes, this is done in dubs to fit the lip movements in the original language.

-- In Detective Conan, Jodie Starling uses this as a form of Obfuscating Stupidity.
+- In Case Closed, Jodie Starling uses this as a form of Obfuscating Stupidity.
 Naturally, Hattori calls her out on it right off the bat.

 - The English version of Ponyo's ending theme:

 She's a little fish from the deep blue sea

 She's a little girl with a round tum-MY.